planetlabs/draino/README.md

 Automatically cordons and drains nodes that match the supplied conditions.

 Flags:
       --help                     Show context-sensitive help (also try --help-long and --help-man).
   -d, --debug                    Run with debug logging.
       --listen=":10002"          Address at which to expose /metrics and /healthz.
       --kubeconfig=KUBECONFIG    Path to kubeconfig file.
 Leave unset to use in-cluster config.
       --master=MASTER            Address of Kubernetes API server.
 Leave unset to use in-cluster config.
       --dry-run                  Emit an event without cordoning or draining matching nodes.
       --max-grace-period=8m0s    Maximum time evicted pods will be given to terminate gracefully.
       --eviction-headroom=30s    Additional time to wait after a pod's termination grace period for it to have been deleted.
       --drain-buffer=10m0s       Minimum time between starting each drain.
 Nodes are always cordoned immediately.
       --node-label=KEY=VALUE ...
                                  Only nodes with this label will be eligible for cordoning and draining.
 May be specified multiple times.
+      --evict-daemonset-pods     Evict pods that were created by an extant DaemonSet.
+      --evict-emptydir-pods      Evict pods with local storage, i.e. with emptyDir volumes.
+      --evict-unreplicated-pods  Evict pods that were not created by a replication controller.

 Args:
-  [<node-conditions>]  Nodes for which any of these conditions are true will be
-                       cordoned and drained.
+  [<node-conditions>]  Nodes for which any of these conditions are true will be cordoned and drained.

 ```

 ## Considerations